Review: The Cabins at Disney’s Fort Wilderness Resort

 There’s a Murphy Bed on the short wall in the living room area, which when down sleeps two in a bed that’s just a little smaller–specifically shorter–than a full bed.
 I measured it a coupla times, and never could get it much beyond 53 inches wide by 72 inches long.
 (A full bed is 54×75.)

-When down, the Murphy bed pretty much occupies the living space, and, as you can tell from the dashed line that indicates where it goes when down, the couch-side person has to shimmy sideways to get out of the bed on that side.
+When down, the Murphy bed pretty much occupies the living space, and, as you can tell from the tape measure, the couch-side person has to shimmy sideways to get out of the bed on that side.